xuyiqing/panelview_stata/README.md

 ### 3.4 Plotting outcome & Continuous treatment / More than two treatment levels

-If the treatment indicator has more than 2 treatment levels or is a continuous variable, then treatment status will not be shown on the `type(outcome)` plot.
+If the treatment indicator has more than 2 treatment levels or is a continuous variable, then treatment status will not be shown in the `type(outcome)` plot.
 In other words, `type(outcome)` combined with `continuoustreat` or > 2 treatment levels is the same as  `ignoretreat`.

 #### 3.4.1 Continuous outcomes